cognusion/go-memoryguard/README.md

 ```
 MemoryGuard is our encapsulating mechanation, and should only be acquired via a New helper.
-Member functions are goro-safe, but all struct attributes should be set immediatelyish after New(),
+Member functions are goro-safe, but all struct fields should be set immediatelyish after New(),
 and before Limit() is called.